indigo-dc/oidc-agent/gitbook/oidc-gen.md

 client configurations saved on the system.
 Before version 2.0.0 oidc-gen did save the client configuration and the account configuration into separate files.
 This is still possible using the ```--split-config``` option.
-The ```--clients``` option will not list any files if you did not:
+The ```--clients``` option will only list files if you:
-- use dynamic client registration with ```oidc-gen``` before version 2.0.0
+- used dynamic client registration with ```oidc-gen``` before version 2.0.0
-- use dynamic client registration with ```oidc-gen --split-config```
+- used dynamic client registration with ```oidc-gen --split-config```
 - manually placed a file ending with ```.clientconfig``` in the oidc-agent directory.

-To have your manually registered clients listed here, put the client configuration in a file placed in the oidc-agent directory with a filename ending with ```.clientconfig```.
+If you want manually registered clients listed here, put the client configuration in a file placed in the oidc-agent directory with a filename ending with ```.clientconfig```.
 Optionally it can be encrypted by passing the absolute filepath to ```oidc-gen --update```.

 ### ```--accounts```
-Using this option ```oidc-gen``` will print out a list of all available account configurations.
-Available means that they are saved on the system and can be loaded with ```oidc-add```; it does not mean that they are currently loaded.
+Using this option ```oidc-gen``` will print out a list of all configured account configurations.
+Configured means that they are saved on the system and can be loaded with ```oidc-add```; it does not mean that they are currently loaded.
-This option is the same as ```oidc-add --list```
+This option is the same as ```oidc-add --list```.
+To show a list of the accounts that are currently loaded use `oidc-add --loaded`.

 ### ```--print```
 Using this option ```oidc-gen``` will read the specified file and print out the